A Half Moon production for ages 13+ and adult audiences

-It’s 1997 and London is about to have its last daytime rave.
-The end of an era is approaching.
 British South Asians flock for their last taste of rebellion.
 Among them are cousins Farhan and Sadiq.
 Both very different.
 Both escaping something.
 Both trying to decide what it means to be British and Pakistani, to be Muslim and a man – and they’ve got until 6pm to figure it out.

 Inspired by the daytime raves of 1990s British Asian culture, Daytime Deewane explores the beauty and struggle of living with a multi-cultural identity as a teenager.
 Featuring a DJ mix merging soundscapes, dance music and spoken word, this immersive new show is an exhilarating gig theatre adventure.

 Daytime Deewane, by Azan Ahmed, is the latest production from Half Moon, the UK’s leading small-scale young people’s venue and touring company, winner of two Off West End Theatre Awards for Best Production for Young People Age 13+ (Crowded and What Once Was Ours).

 We currently have a promotional image available to advertise the show, which can be downloaded at the link below.
 Production photos will be released in November 2022.Download images and PR assets